vchinna15/Microservices-with-Spring-Cloud/README.md

 Application Infrastructure patterns
   Communication pattern

    Communication Style: If each request must be processed by single microsrvice app, use synchronous communication(http protocol).
 If each request is processed by multiple   service, then use aynshronous communication style(messaging protocol-jms or TCP).
+Usually Query Requests(payment history, search customer) use synchronous; Data Updates(create order, create payment) requests use asynchronous.

   cross-cutting concerns pattern
   security
   observability